 It will be worth your while to pay a visit to your local senior centers.
 The staff at the centers will most likely be your best resource for finding senior services of every kind including recreational, housing, food, and anything else the community offers to their seniors.

 Once you’ve begun your search for a home health care agency, you might just find that it was easier than you anticipated.
 What do you do with your list of senior care agencies?
 It’s time to check them out and see what kind of reputation they have.

-Make your first stop at the Better Business Bureau (BBB). [xix] Do a search to see how the BBB rates the agency.
-Find out as much as you can about the agency.
-Read the reviews by other clients and see if there are any complaints filed.
+- Check the Better Business Bureau (BBB) to see how the BBB rates the agency.
+Read the reviews by other clients and see if there are any complaints filed. [xix]

 What to Ask Home Healthcare Agencies During an Interview